JetBrains/jpa-buddy-documentation/faq/faq.md

 **3. Your project may be missing necessary dependencies.**

-As mentioned earlier, JPA Buddy does not display its panels in all possible cases, but only when necessary.
+As mentioned earlier, JPA Buddy displays its panels only when necessary.
 Therefore, if your project does not have any of [the libraries described in our documentation](/installation-guide/installation-guide.md#dependencies), all JPA Buddy functionality will be disabled.
 To check if the necessary dependency exists in your project for JPA Buddy to work correctly, use the following method: _Shift+Shift -> Actions -> JPA Structure_.

 ![actions-jpa-structure.png](img/actions-jpa-structure.png)